YamilaTimmer/dynamic-modelling-of-cancer/README.md

 ![linearlim.png](Img%2Flinearlim.png)

-**Model evalution**
+**Model evaluation**
-This model provides a more realistic, volume dependent initial gorwth that is more biologically accurate.
+This model provides a more realistic, volume dependent initial growth that is more biologically accurate.
-However despite this introduction of a transition between states.
-The model still does not icorporate a carrying capacity.
+However, despite this introduction of a transition between states.
+The model still does not incorporate a carrying capacity.
-Meaning it will go on forever and is not good at modeling the life cycle of tumours that will eventually stabilize due to the enviromental factors.
+Meaning it will go on forever and is not good at modeling the life cycle of tumours that will eventually stabilize due to the environmental factors.

 ---

 ### Exponential model

+The exponential growth model, is based on the assumption that the rate of cell rapid reproduction is directly proportional to the current number of rapidly reproducing cells.
+These are in turn proportional to the tumor volume V.

 Exponential models are similar to linear models, with the difference here being that the volume of the tumor is multiplied with the growth rate, instead of adding them together.
-This makes for an exponential increase, which can be described with: $$V_{\text{t}} = V + c \cdot V$$ , The resulting plot can be seen in figure 2.
+This makes for an exponential increase,

+which can be described with: $$V_{\text{t}} = V + c \cdot V$$ , The resulting plot can be seen in figure 2.

 This model can be used to describe size increase when a tumor is still in the early stages.
 However, the longer a tumor persists, the more the doubling time increases.
 This has various underlying factors such as an increase in the average cell-cycle time or loss of cells due to apoptosis [(Gerlee, 2013)](https://doi.org/10.1158/0008-5472.can-12-4355).
 This model is thus not suited to describe tumor growth over long tem periods.